13 Ways to Promote Your YouTube Channel Without MoneyMarch 28, 2018

 For most YouTubers, YouTube itself is the most important source of organic traffic.

-In order to benefit from YouTube’s organic traffic juice, the first step is to optimize your videos so people can find them when they are searching for something related to your topic.
+In order to benefit from YouTube's organic traffic juice, the first step is to optimize your videos so people can find them when they are searching for something related to your topic.
+Which takes us to the an essential topic of YouTube - YouTube SEO.

 Learn about researching keywords and use them in: